 You’ve decided to take the plunge.
 Whether because of a slow spell, a new competitor or just the need for a more focused strategy, you’ve weighed the options and decided it’s time to hire a marketing consultant.
-Now you just have to pick one.
+Maybe you need a consultant to help write an important proposal, business plan or develop a content marketing strategy to generate new leads for your business.

 The right consultant can work wonders for your business.
 Choose poorly, however. and you’ll find yourself paying potentially exorbitant fees and getting very little in return.
 To know how to hire a marketing consultant, ask yourself and potential consultants the following questions.